 Sauna Ion Generator

-Integrate Plasma into Near Infrared Sauna Therapy
+Integrate Plasma Into Infrared Sauna Therapy

 The presence of negative ions in a sweat bath can be considered just as necessary as the actual heat.
 Before the revelation of negative ions in some types of saunas became breaking news in Finland, the sauna’s healing power was solely associated with relaxation and increased circulation.